[ Fiction | Artwork | Nonfiction | Reviews ]

 Future Fire, the non-exclusive right to publish

-you.
-You guarantee that this work is your own and
+this work is your own and that you have the right

-that you have the right to grant us the use of it,
+to grant us the use of it, and that the work

-and that the work contains nothing that breaks
+contains nothing that breaks copyright or other

-copyright or other laws.
-Any actions breaking such
+laws.
+Any actions breaking such laws, including

-laws, including but not limited to plagiarism,
+but not limited to plagiarism, intellectual

-intellectual property theft, and defamation, will
+property theft, and defamation, will be your sole

-be your sole responsibility.
-We will print a
+responsibility.
+We will print a copyright notice

-register the work with any copyright office on
+with any copyright office on your behalf.
+You may

-your behalf.
-You may modify or reprint the work
+modify or reprint the work anywhere in the world,

-anywhere in the world, but we would ask as a
+but we would ask as a courtesy that you wait three

-publication and credit us for first
+months after publication and credit us for first

-appearance."
-(For the contract we shall
+" (For the contract we shall

 need your legal name and mailing address, even if